rpsmarf/rpsmarf/source/index.rst

    Sending Requests to the API
    Service access endpoints
    Using the API directly by using curl
-   -Creating a Resource
+    Creating a Resource
-   -Upload a File
+    Upload a File
-   -Metadata
+    Metadata
    -Make a Folder
    -Zip
    -Unzip